twigglits/MacbookPro14-2Ubuntu/README.md

 To be improved:
 Any help with instructions for getting 2.4 GHz wifi networking enabled will be greatly appreciated!

+INSTRUCTIONS:

-1. Install modified iso from here:
+1. Create bootable usb using the modified iso located here:

 https://github.com/marcosfad/mbp-ubuntu/releases

-This modified iso includes drivers for the macbookpro's touchpad, touchbar, keyboard as well as other drivers
+This modified iso includes drivers for the macbookpro's touchpad, touchbar, keyboard as well as other drivers.

 Once you've booted into ubuntu: